pasiegel/SteamDeckPostInstallScript/README.md

 # SteamDeckPostInstallScript

 ## About
 This repository contains the script, packages and configs I use to automate the WindowsOnDeck installation guide.
+This script is only intended for Steam Deck LCD and not OLED.
+I made these personalized script modifications for my own use.
+Sharing here for reference, but use at your own risk.

 This is an inspiration from the post install script localted here [Original SteamDeckPostInstallScript.](https://github.com/ryanrudolfoba/SteamDeckPostInstallScript) This script installs the needed apps and configuration settings for WindowsOnDeck.